Frequently Asked Questions – Answered

 Numbers of students are kept to a minimum; there are no more than 1 to a pole on the courses, giving everyone adequate pole time.

-You need to have completed the previous course before moving onto the next one, handouts will be supplied for each course detailing the moves you’ll learn.
+You need to have completed the previous course before moving onto the next one.